squarepupil/website-pages/src/index.md

     draft and amend rules, take part in supporting those rules, and share in the administration of conflict resolution and judicial processes.
-Placed in a community, children are as conscientious and compassionate with their entrusted authorities as we expect adults to be (and oftentimes moreso).
+Placed in a community, children are as conscientious and compassionate with their entrusted authorities as we hope adults are.

     Charged with the responsibility to make meaningful decisions for themselves and the wider community, children rise to the occasion.